melchord/movie_rec/README.md

 Tutorial: https://techvidvan.com/tutorials/movie-recommendation-system-python-machine-learning/

-This is a simple movie recommendation system using Pythong and Machine Learning.
+This is a movie recommendation system using Python and Machine Learning.
+Although the tutorial is followed, some changes were made to avoid some overlapping columns and for personal use.

 ## Project Dataset